X

 Choose these headphones for sleeping...If you want...

-Soundcore by Anker Sleep A10The best sleep earbuds.
-Unobtrusive, these earbuds are no bigger than a nickel, have a 10-hour playback battery life, and track your sleep.
+Soundcore by Anker Sleep A20The best sleep earbuds.
+Unobtrusive, these earbuds are no bigger than a nickel, have a 14-hour playback battery life, and track your sleep.
+They don't cancel noise, so I'd recommend these to people who sleep in a silent bedroom and want to fall asleep to relaxing soundscapes.

 QuietOn 3.1 earbudsThe best sleep headphones for canceling out noise.
-QuietOn 3.1's earbuds are compact, comfortable, and cancel out sound without making any.
+QuietOn 3.1's earbuds are compact, comfortable, and cancel out sound.

 LC-Dolida Sleep Mask and HeadphonesThe best sleep mask and headphone combo.
 Cancel out noise and sound with these on.